lbryio/lbry.com/content/news/219-aug-dev.md

 On the SDK side of the house, we’ve shipped versions 0.39, with patches, and 0.40.0 with a recent patch.
 You can review all the changelogs on our [GitHub releases page](https://github.com/lbryio/lbry-sdk/releases).

 The main features include:
-- treating multiple accounts inside a wallet to effectively be treated as one (missing a few API calls, to be completed soon)
+- Treating multiple accounts inside a wallet to effectively be treated as one (missing a few API calls, to be completed soon)
 - ability to connect and synchronize transactions with multiple wallet servers (see screenshot below) which improves wallet sync speed and paves the way to interfacing with community wallet servers
-- wallet server monitoring tools to include session information / logging of troublesome claim search queries
+- Wallet server monitoring tools to include session information / logging of troublesome claim search queries
-- a key value store which will be the final location of synced LBRY data.
+- A key value store which will be the final location of synced LBRY data.
-- added a new function for comments that allows channel owners to moderate comments by hiding them (to be implemented in the app in the next few months)
+- Added a new function for comments that allows channel owners to moderate comments by hiding them (to be implemented in the app in the next few months)

 On SDK startup, we now ping all the wallet servers and select the best main one to connect to based on the peer’s location.
 The ability to connect/sync with multiple servers proved to be more troublesome than expected, we experienced and fixed reconnection issues which should be resolved with the [0.40.1 patch](https://github.com/lbryio/lbry-sdk/releases/tag/v0.40.1).